Last Updated on

 If you owe the IRS an outstanding tax bill and you’re struggling to pay the full amount — even in smaller installments — an Offer in Compromise might be the right solution for you.

-An Offer in Compromise is an agreement between you and the IRS in which the IRS agrees to accept less money that you owe in exchange for you paying off your tax debt.
-Once you make the agreed-upon payments, your IRS debt will be officially paid off.
+An Offer in Compromise is an agreement between you and the IRS in which the IRS agrees to accept less money that you owe in exchange for you paying off your back taxes.
+Once you make the agreed-upon payments, your IRS back taxes will be officially paid off.

-You might wonder why the IRS would accept less than what it’s owed, but the reason is straightforward: ultimately, an Offer in Compromise helps the IRS collect the money it’s owed while helping taxpayers settle their debt and avoid any future issues.
-This includes older debts that the IRS may soon be unable to collect (the IRS can actively collect debts for up to 10 years).
+You might wonder why the IRS would accept less than what it’s owed, but the reason is straightforward: ultimately, an Offer in Compromise helps the IRS collect the money it’s owed while helping taxpayers settle their back taxes and avoid any future issues.
+This includes older obligations that the IRS may soon be unable to collect (the IRS can actively collect back taxes for up to 10 years).

 There are two types of Offers in Compromise: